Where to Begin Your Process Transformation Journey

-- Process intelligence advances process discovery by using computer vision and Artificial Intelligence (AI) to uncover actionable process insights at enterprise scale.
+- Process intelligence advances process discovery by using computer vision and Artificial Intelligence (AI) to uncover actionable process insights at an enterprise scale.
 It has the speed and coverage to capture, record, and analyze granular steps in complex use cases, plus adds intelligence to quickly identify new opportunities.

 This spectrum of process insight techniques is referred to as a top-down manual approach, versus a bottom-up intelligence-driven approach.
 They all help you gain a better understanding of processes, but the bottom-up approach offers more granular insights, faster, and across a wider range of processes.
 The result is more business impact in less time.

 If you have process insight experience, you may lean towards combining multiple approaches to address specific requirements.
 But if you’re tackling a project for the first time, it can be difficult to determine the best approach.

 A top-down manual approach adds the perceived expertise and guidance of a team of consultants.
 That can be helpful but adds more cost and time by a few orders of magnitude.
 On the other hand, a modern bottom-up approach offers deeper insights and faster results but puts the decisions in your hands.

 So, the question is, do you take a bottom-up or top-down approach?